 Much of the city’s colonial architecture still stands for you to admire.

-And, although Peru's most famous monumental archaeological sites lie further inland, Lima is the home of Peru's National Museum of Archaeology, and the city serves as a great starting point for those hoping to explore the rest of the country.
+And although Peru’s most famous monumental archaeological sites lie further inland, Lima is the home of Peru’s National Museum of Archaeology.
+The city is a great starting point for those hoping to explore the rest of the country.

 Here, you’ll find no shortage of things to do, eat, and see.

-To help you narrow down your options, I've consulted a bunch of bloggers about their favorite activities and places in Lima.
+To help you narrow down your options, I’ve consulted several bloggers about their favorite activities and places in Lima.

-From the a cliff walk around Miraflores to paragliding, local food tours, archaeological wonders and more, here's what they said:
+From the cliff walk around Miraflores to paragliding, local food tours, archaeological wonders, and more, here’s what they said:

 1. Paragliding in Miraflores